WildCodeSchool/laloupe-0218-mastermind/README.md

 # Page

+Disclaimer : Play on desktop version for a better user experience.

 This game is aimed at being a 2 player version of the infamous and very retro Mastermind game.
 Once logged with your Gmail address, you will be relocated to the game room.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3 and Bootstrap 4.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3 and made with the use of Bootstrap 4.0.0 and Firebase.

 ## Development server